stefangit1/S-BanSystem/README.md

 - /ban <player> <reason> *Used to ban players from joining your server*
 - /kick <player> <reason> *Kicks a specifi player*
 - /mute <player> <reason> *Makes the user unable to write messages in chat*

+## Installation
+1. Download the plugin CookieClicker.jar file
+2. Place it in your server's plugins folder
+3. Restart or reload your server
+4. Done!